JaimyTuin223/udp-js/README.md

 UDP messaging system built into a discord bot.
 This project was made as a test, to try and see how UDP could be used via a discord channel.
 (Made with the help from https://nodejs.org/api/dgram.html)

+I'm currently working on getting the UDP receiver public too, but it needs some modifications, because its a bit out of date.

 ## Installation